vlaaad/vlaaad.github.io/reveal.md

 ```
 The benefit of using this form is that you don't need to have Reveal on the classpath to construct this map, which makes it suitable for use cases where reveal might not be on the classpath, for example it can be in a committed code that taps some values during system startup that is used in development, but ignored in production.
 It also can be used to control Reveal when it's using remote prepls, e.g. talking to ClojureScript environment where it's impossible to have Reveal on the classpath.

-By default the form will be evaluated in `vlaaad.reveal.ext` ns, but that is configurable with `:ns` key.
+By default the form will be evaluated in `vlaaad.reveal` ns, but that is configurable with `:ns` key.

 You can also supply `:env` — a map of symbols to arbitrary values that will be resolvable when evaluated.
 This map is useful when you want to pass a value to code form without embedding it in the form, for example:
 ```clj